ThePlayer14/libmsxca/README.md

 | Windows (MSVC) | Builds and passes |
 | Windows (mingw64 cross-compile) | Builds and passes |

+*Note that there could be differences with untested games.

 ## License

 - **libmsxca wrapper** (`msxca.c`, `msxca.h`): MIT — do what you want